Quantum synchronization of qubits via dynamical Casimir effect: discussion

-Furthermore, our investigation in Sec.~\ref{sec:result3} revealed a remarkable phenomenon: Differences in initial states and coupling strengths $g_\mu$ influence synchronization independently, devoid of any overlap between these factors.
-We have concluded that this intriguing observation potentially represents a unique feature of the DCE, stemming from the squared term of the creation (annihilation) operator in Eq.~\eqref{eq:H}.
+Furthermore, our investigation in Sec.~\ref{sec:result3} have revealed a remarkable phenomenon: the differences in the $\theta_{\mu}$ and $g_\mu$ independently influence the synchronizationwithout the overlapping of both factors.
+We have concluded that this intriguing phenomenon is a unique feature of DCE-induced synchronization stemming from the squared terms of the creation and annihilation operators expressing the DCE in Eq.~\eqref{eq:H}.

 In Ref.~\cite{Zhirov2}, the authors investigated the synchronization of two qubits coupled to a driven dissipative resonator.
-While their experimental setup shares similarities with ours, their focus was primarily on analyzing the adjustment of frequency and phase between the external drive and the individual qubits in the balanced scenario where $g_1=g_2$.
-In contrast, our research delves deeper into the subject, exploring additional aspects that go beyond the scope of their work.
-Specifically, we have conducted a study on the synchronization between two qubits in both the balanced and unbalanced scenarios, where $g_1 = g_2$ and $g_1 \ne g_2$, respectively.
-In the context of the TCM not coupled to an external bath, the study of Ref.~\cite{huan2020synchronization} is closely related to our research.
-However, in the present paper, we have discussed the TCM in more detail and examined the conditions that give rise to synchronization.
-Moreover, our study distinguishes itself from the previous work by specifically addressing the phenomena associated with the DCE.
-Consequently, our outcomes represent a significant advance over the existing studies.
+Although their experimental setup has similarities with ours, they primarily analyzed the adjustment of the frequency and phase between the external drive and $\Braket{\sigma_\mathrm{x}}$ of individual qubits in the balanced scenario, where $g_1=g_2$.
+In contrast, our research has delved into the synchronization of $\Braket{\sigma_\mathrm{z}}$ of two qubits in balanced and unbalanced scenarios, exploring additional aspects that go beyond the scope of their work.
+Regarding the TCM not coupled to an external bath, the study by Ref.~\cite{huan2020synchronization} is closely related to ours.
+However, we have discussed the TCM in more detail and examined the conditions for ensuring synchronization.
+Moreover, our study distinguishes itself from the previous studies, as it has specifically addressed the phenomena associated with the DCE.
+Consequently, our outcomes represent significant progress over the extant studies.